basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 persistent [Merkle trees](http://en.wikipedia.org/wiki/Merkle_tree) for all data stored by that peer.
 More information can be found in the **Integrity Checking** section above.
-The two sections directly below describe Merkle-tree related parameters.
+The two sections directly below describe Merkle-tree-related parameters.

 #### Tree Validation

-The `tree_validation` parameter determines whether Riak considers Merkle trees to be trusted after peer restarts.
+The `tree_validation` parameter determines whether Riak considers Merkle trees to be trusted after peers are restarted (for whatever reason).
 When enabled, i.e. when `tree_validation` is set to `true` (the default), Riak does not trust peer trees after a restart, instead requiring the peer to sync with a trusted quorum.
 While this is the safest mode because it protects Riak against silent corruption in Merkle trees, it carries the drawback that it can reduce Riak availability by requiring more than a simple majority of nodes to be online and reachable when peers restart.

 If you are using ensembles with N=3, we strongly recommend setting `tree_validation` to `false`.